colinbankier/chatty/README.md

 |   └── page_view.ex
 └── web.ex
 ```
 To get an idea of what's in there, open up a few files in there and have a poke around.
-Those familiar with Rails should feel a string similarity to what Rails would give you.
+Those familiar with Rails should feel a strong similarity to what Rails would give you.
 Here's the general gist:
  - The Router: parses incoming requests and dispatches to the correct controller/action
  - Controllers: provide functions, called actions, to handle requests
  - Views: render templates define helper functions